xinru1414/Reddit/docs/WORKFLOW.md

   * The export to Elasticsearch will be similar, but it may be better to have the script just grab an entire DiscourseDB database rather than a manual selection of records, so it can be automated and updated on a schedule.
 ![](images/discoursedb-to-csm.svg)

-Note: the original diagrams can be edited here: [Google presentation document](https://docs.google.com/presentation/d/1PVBqB9JszFavSs7fRTzZDT2bMSakVAS9y4JjEq8TZrM/edit#slide=id.g5195033c36_0_91)
+Note: the original diagrams can be edited here: [Google presentation document](https://docs.google.com/presentation/d/1PVBqB9JszFavSs7fRTzZDT2bMSakVAS9y4JjEq8TZrM/edit#slide=id.g5195033c36_0_91) and exported to SVG.
+(The first diagram is too tall straight out of Presentations, so I edited the svg file to use 270 as a height instead of 540.)